MAD Fellow, AJ Perez 3D Prints the First Building Foundation Made From Recycled Plastic Bottles

 What if, he wondered, we could substitute recycled plastic for virgin polymer?
 His thinking went further: Could recycled bottles become an inexpensive building material for houses that could be 3D printed across a distributed network of microfactories sited in the very areas where housing needs are the greatest?

-A doctoral student in mechanical engineering, Perez recently completed the first important step in proving the viability of this concept.
+As a doctoral student in mechanical engineering, Perez recently completed the first important step in proving the viability of this concept.
 For his PhD thesis project, Perez 3D printed, using the equivalent of about 15,000 plastic bottles, a prefabricated home foundation module weighing just under 300 pounds.
 The prototype withstood a load exceeding 60,000 pounds, more than 10 times the 6,000 pounds needed to support an 8-by-10 foot building.